 The first steps in developing the instrument plan were taken in 2007 when a plan for studying six instruments and two post-focal adaptive-optics-module concepts was presented to the ESO Council, ESO’s main governing body.
 Three additional instrument studies were chosen after an open call to the community for further concepts.

 By early 2010 all of these ‘Phase A’ studies had successfully been completed in collaboration with institutes in the ESO community.
 Following recommendations by the ELT Science Working Group, the ELT Project Science Team, and ESO's Scientific Technical Committee, two first-light instruments were identified: a diffraction-limited near-infrared imager (ELT-CAM: MICADO) and a single-field near-infrared wide-band integral field spectrograph (ELT-IFU: HARMONI), including the adaptive optics systems required to deliver their science cases.
-The next three instruments, a mid-infrared imager and spectrometer (ELT-MDIR: METIS), a high-resolution spectrometer (ELT-HIRES: HIRES) and a multi-object spectrometer (ELT-MOS: MOSAIC), were considered of equal scientific importance.
+The next three instruments, a mid-infrared imager and spectrometer (ELT-MDIR: METIS), a dispersion echelle spectrograph (ELT-ANDES: ANDES; formerly known as HIRES) and a multi-object spectrometer (ELT-MOS: MOSAIC), were considered of equal scientific importance.

 On 10 July 2015, the ESO Council authorised the Director General to sign the contracts for the first set of instruments for the ELT, which includes MICADO, MAORY, a multi-conjugate adaptive optics unit that will feed MICADO (and possibly additional future instruments), HARMONI and METIS.
+On 8 December 2021, Council gave permission for the agreements for ANDES and MOSAIC to be signed.
 A schedule for the ELT instruments is provided in the table below.

 One of the highest scientific priorities for the telescope is to characterise exoplanets and, specifically, to take images of Earth-like planets.
 Such a giant leap from the capabilities we have today requires significant research into new technologies over several years.
 Therefore, an ambitious and powerful planetary camera and spectrograph (ELT-PCS) is included in the instrumentation plan, and the research and development for specific components required to build it will start as soon as possible.